infor-design/enterprise-wc/src/ids-theme-switcher/README.md

 ## Description

-Tags are UI embellishments that are used to label, categorize and organize keywords surrounding some contextual element such as a form.
+We include a theme switcher component that can be visual or non visual.
+If visual it comes with a menu button to allow you to pick theme.
+If non visible you can set its properties and all other components in the page will change theme to the set theme.

 ## Use Cases

-- When you want to use a common look across applications with the new theme
+- When you want to use a common look across applications with a theme
 - When you prefer a dark vs light mode or need a high contrast mode for low light situations or Accessibility.

 ## Terminology